-Because the District's internal controls were unable to prevent, or detect and correct, a material error on a timely basis, the District recorded a prior period adjustment to its financial statements.
+The District's internal controls over financial reporting were unable to prevent, or detect and correct, errors on a timely basis.
+The District found it necessary to record adjustments totaling \$27,971 (reducing revenues and reallocating expenses) to its 2020 financial statements.